-Ian Moffat has served as our Vice President of Operations since October 2012.
-Previously, Mr. Moffat served as the Operations Manager and in various other roles at Allianz Insurance plc from June 1997 to August 2012.
+lan Moffat has served as our Chief Operating Officer since November 2015.
+Prior to his current appointment, Mr. Moffat served as our Senior Vice President and Vice President of Operations, from October 2012 to November 2015.
+Previously, Mr. Moffat served as the Head of Operations and in various other roles at Allianz Insurance plc, from June 1997 to August 2012.